 Additionally within the WCHD UST file for the north-adjoining property, it was noted that the former Subject Property owner Robert Marsh contacted the WCHD in 1995.
 According to the information provided, a hydraulic lift line had ruptured.
 In order to repair the broken line, concrete and soils were excavated within a shop.
-The exact location of the lift was not specified but it is known that Mr. Marsh owned two adjoining parcels plus the Subject Property parcels which include several automotive service shops.
+The exact location of the lift was not specified but it is known that Mr. Marsh owned the two east-adjoining parcels which include several automotive service shops.
 According to the records provided, visually contaminated soil was encountered and reportedly excavated; however, documentation of offsite soil disposal or post-excavation soil sampling were not identified.
-During the current site reconnaissance, several hydraulic lifts with subsurface components were observed, as well as indications of several former lifts such as dismantled equipment and concrete patches, within the buildings of the Subject Property see Section 5.3 of this report.